zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.md

 # Patching Liferay

 As you develop and maintain DXP instances, you'll want to update them with the latest fixes.
-Liferay aggregates fixes and makes them available in ZIP files called _patches_.
+Liferay aggregates fixes and makes them available to Enterprise Subscribers in ZIP files called _patches_.

 ## Patch Types

 There are several different kinds of patches, and they serve different purposes.

-There are patches for critical security issues, patches for larger numbers of the most recent issues, and patches that include the latest versions of the Upgrade Tool and DXP-bundled Marketplace applications.
-And of course we provide a way to request resolutions to business critical issues fast.
-The [Patch Types](./understanding-patch-types) article explains all of the patch options.
+* **Fix Packs:** Resolve the most recent issues.
+* **Security Fix Packs:** Address the latest security issues immediately.
+* **Hotfixes:** Requested by customers to fix business critical DXP issues fast.
+* **Service Packs:** Incorporate larger fixes that require more testing.
+Service Pack releases also offer DXP built with the Service Pack and bundled with Tomcat.

+[Patch Types](./understanding-patch-types) explains all of the patch options.

 ## Installing Patches